OstanSunlord/PreventPowerSave/README.md

 # ImNotAfk
 This App prevent windows from locking screen (policy-enforced)

-## Roadmap
+## Added functionality
 * UI interface (winforms)
-* UI dark mode
 * Interval options - timer before the program disable it selv,
-* Option set to run as startup
 * Add program to System Tray
 * Save and Load setting

+## Roadmap
+* UI dark mode
+* Option set to run as startup
-* User define shortcut for activation
+* User define shortcut for start and stop
 * Time scheduler - The user can say when it need to be aktiv
 * Create an Wix - Installer